-Course Description: The Rural/underserved primary care II elective rotation is designed to provide students with clinical exposure, observation, and training to further their understanding within the field of Rural/underserved primary care II.
+Course Description: The Rural/underserved primary care II is a sub-internship designed to provide students with clinical exposure, observation, and training to further their understanding within the field of Rural/underserved primary care II.

 These experiences take place in a clinical office or hospital setting, presenting unique opportunities regarding the spectrum of clinical situations encountered.